EmerisHQ/emeris-extension/README.md

 ## Test E2E

 Tests need to have `VITE_UNSECURE_KEYS=true` as they run in parallel.
 Key creation is brute force protected and parallel runs causing the CPU to burn up.
-You need to adjust this
+You need to adjust this.
+Still running more then 2 worker can cause issues.
+Test on you own setup.

 Run: